-- 23. If it appears that an ad may have breached the Code, we will consider the matter against our Prioritisation Principles to decide what resource we should commit, or what activity we should undertake, in response.
-If, having done this, we decide that the matter should be dealt with without an investigation being launched, we will write to the advertiser explaining the issues and providing advice and guidance on how to comply with the Codes.
+- 24. If we decide that a possible breach of the Code should be dealt with without an investigation being launched, we will write to the advertiser explaining the issues and providing advice and guidance on how to comply with the Codes.
 We will not seek an assurance of compliance or contact the advertiser again regarding the matter.
-We will also write to the complainant to explain the action we have taken. - 24.
-Our turnaround target for such cases is 20 working days from the receipt of the complaint to notification of the decision.
+We will also write to the complainant to explain the action we have taken. - 25.
+Our turnaround target for 'Advice Notices' is 25 working days from the receipt of the complaint to notification of the decision.